neighboring countries of india

 • Diwali: Celebrated in India, Nepal, and other countries with significant Hindu populations, Diwali symbolizes the triumph of light over darkness.

-• Chinese New Year: In countries like China and regions with significant Chinese populations, the New Year celebration is an important cultural event.
+• Chinese New Year: The New Year celebration is an essential cultural event in countries like China and regions with significant Chinese populations.

 • Buddhist Festivals: Countries like Bhutan, Nepal, and Sri Lanka celebrate various Buddhist festivals, reflecting shared religious heritage.